Explore Jobs

 Job Growth Rate: 63%

-With an average hourly income of $20.38, combined with an insane job growth rate of 63%, becoming a solar panel installer is a great choice if you’re looking to drop out.
+With an average hourly wage of $20.38 and a remarkable job growth rate of 63%, becoming a solar panel installer is an excellent option for those considering leaving college.

 Solar panel installer responsibilities:

-• Install framing, wiring (including wire management) and PV modules for the commercial system
+• Install framing, wiring, and PV modules for commercial systems

-• Calibrate weigh belts to ensure proper application of dry components
+• Calibrate weigh belts for proper application of dry components

-• Perform inverter programming and QC tasks on systems prior deployment and making corrections as needed
+• Conduct inverter programming and QC tasks prior to deployment

 3. Massage Therapist